zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

 ## AT-TLS

 The communication server on z/OS provides a functionality to encrypt HTTP communication for on-platform running jobs.
-This functionality is refered to as Application Transparent Transport Layer Security - AT-TLS.
+This functionality is refered to as Application Transparent Transport Layer Security (AT-TLS).
 Starting with Zowe version 1.24, it is possible to leverage AT-TLS within the API Mediation Layer.
 Each API ML component can run with AT-TLS rules applied.
-Some components, such as the Discovery service, need to be AT-TLS aware so they can consume information from TLS context.
+Some components, such as the Discovery service, can be made AT-TLS aware by enabling the AT-TLS profile, whereby TLS information can be utilized.
 Such information could be a client certificate.
-To enable the AT-TLS profile and disable the TLS application in API ML, update instance.env with the following environment variables:
+To enable the AT-TLS profile and disable the TLS application in API ML, update `instance.env` with the following environment variables:
 ```
 SPRING_PROFILES_ACTIVE=attls
 APIML_SSL_ENABLED=false